 One of the best short day hikes in Joshua Tree, the 0.25-mile loop through the Cholla Cactus Garden is a must-see for every Joshua Tree visitor.
 Located on the less-visited Pinto Basin Road, the cactus garden is the only hike described here that lies in the Colorado Desert, not far from the transition zone separating the Mojave Desert.

 Despite the long drive, I like visiting the cactus garden because it’s botanically and geologically unlike so many of the more popular hikes in the park.
+It has the otherworldly charm of the hikes in Southern Utah, but with a prickly twist.
 Sure, given that it’s an easy hike, it does get crowded.
 But catching sunrise or sunset set over the cholla is one of the most magical experiences I’ve had in Joshua Tree National Park.

 How to hike the Cholla Cactus Garden